GoldenDog190/README.md/README.md

 **Learning Journal Code 102**

 *Growth MindSet*
+> Definition:
-> It is believing in your own ability to continue to learn and grow through hard work and dedication.
+It is believing in your own ability to continue to learn and grow through hard work and dedication.

 **How to remain in a growth mindset:**
 1. Learn from mistakes and failers.